 An exciting mixed use project within a stunning heritage building

-FIG are currently in progress on this awesome project.
+FIG are just completed this awesome project.
 The building is based in Bromley, being the old Bromley Town Hall and is a combination of architecture from both the 1900´s and the 1930´s.
 As storey tellers we are bringing the history of the building to life with references to its two eras as well as some of the very famous and extraordinary people who lived in Bromley.
-We are working with a large consultancy team, and working with listed building planning consultants to ensure this project is of the highest quality.
+We worked with a large consultancy team, and working with listed building planning consultants to ensure this project is of the highest quality.
 The building is complex and involves mixed uses from office to hospitality – with a public bar and an impressive members lounge.
-We are working on both the interiors and the graphics and wayfinding packages, creating the logos for a number of parts of the building.
-Needless to say this is a very important project for us, for the owners, and a highly significant project for the local community.
+We worked on both the interiors and the graphics and wayfinding packages, creating the logos for a number of parts of the building.
+Needless to say this was a very important project for us, for the owners, and a highly significant project for the local community.